 This is the fourth post with guidance for our profit switch function.
-In the last couple of weeks, we didn’t only add new multialgo pools, but also extend some of the functions and there are more on the way.
+In the last couple of weeks, we didn’t only add new multialgo pools but also extend some of the functions and there are more on the way.

-One of the things that is different in profit switch, is the fact that you can now choose which mining client you want to use in the profit switch.
+One of the things that are different in profit switch, is the fact that you can now choose which mining client you want to use in the profit switch.
 So if Phoenix miner works better for you than Claymore on Ethash, you can now select it for Ethash and all Ethash coins (or multialgo pools) will be mined with selected mining client.

 Now, it is time to present you how to enable profit switch on Block Masters.

 About Block Masters

 Block Masters is a multialgo, multicoin, autoexchange pool that doesn’t require registration and offers more than 20 algorithms.
 Although the payouts can be issued in different cryptocurrencies, our profit switch implementation will select the payout in BTC - which is also guaranteed way to get paid by the pool in case the payouts in other cryptocurrencies are delayed.
 All BTC payouts are automatic and issued every 5 hours for balances above 0.005 BTC and every Sunday for balances above 0.0005 BTC.

 The fee for mining on Block Masters is 0.25%.

 About minerstat’s profit switch